vmani123/closed-loop-analysis/README.md

 https://www.anaconda.com/products/distribution

 ## install dependencies
+go to where this folder is saved

+`cd your/path/to/closed-loop-analysis/`

 create the environment for analysis

-`conda env create -f environment.yml` activate said environment
+`conda env create -f environment.yml`

+activate said environment

 `conda activate closed-loop`